 Chinese Spatchcock Chicken

-3. Using sharp kitchen sheers, remove the chicken’s spine and set aside to make stock for soups and casseroles.
+- Using sharp kitchen sheers, remove the chicken’s spine and set aside to make stock for soups and casseroles.
 Using a sharp chef’s knife, cut through the bird’s breast bone.
-Flip the chicken over and, using your fingers, break the connective tissue between the skin and the breast/leg meat.
+Flip the chicken over and, using your fingers, break the connective tissue between the skin and the meat.

-6. Remove the lid/foil and roast for an additional 15-20 minutes or until the skin is golden brown and the internal temperature reaches 165 degrees.
+- Remove the lid/foil and roast for an additional 15-20 minutes or until the skin is golden brown and the internal temperature reaches 165°F.

 Looking for a side dish?
 Try one of these recipes!